gagneurlab/MMSplice_MTSplice/README.md

 Output of MMSplice is an tabular data which contains following described columns:

 * `ID`: id string of the variant
-* `delta_logit_psi`: The main score predicted by MMSplice shows the effect of the variant on the inclusion level (PSI percent spliced in) of the exon.
+* `delta_logit_psi`: The main score is predicted by MMSplice, which shows the effect of the variant on the inclusion level (PSI percent spliced in) of the exon.
 The score is on a logit scale.
 If the score is positive, it shows that variant leads higher inclusion rate for the exon.
 If the score is negative, it shows that variant leads higher exclusion rate for the exon.
 If delta_logit_psi is bigger than 2 or smaller than -2, the effect of variant can be considered strong.
 * `exons`: Genetics location of exon whose inclusion rate is effected by variant
 * `exon_id`: Genetic id of exon whose inclusion rate is effected by variant
 * `gene_id`: Genetic id of the gene which the exon belongs to.